Lothinnt/ft-printf/readme.md

 ## Introduction

 ft_printf is a custom implementation of the C standard library function printf.
-This project is a part of my programming training, aimed at understanding how formatted output works in C and enhancing my skills in variadic functions, string manipulation, and advanced type handling.
-Through reimplementing printf, I explore the intricacies of handling variable argument lists and formatting data for output.
-Contents
+This project is a part of my programming training

 The implementation supports several format specifiers: